boly38/json-schema-validator-bundle/README.md

         libphonenumber-6.0.jar (updated version embedded in this project) https://code.google.com/p/libphonenumber/issues/detail?id=205

-* build and install json-schema-validator-bundle
+* build and install json-schema-validator-bundle (from the `parent` folder it will create an osgi source bundle too)

 usage example: